lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Samuel Lee (Microsoft),
 Alicja Kario (Red Hat),
 Jean-Pierre Fiset (Crypto4A),
-Peter Campbell,
-John Preuß Mattsson,
-Carl Wallace,
-Daniel Van Geest (CryptoNext Security),
-Tim Hudson (OpenSSL),
-Viktor Dukhovni (OpenSSL),
 Varun Chatterji (Seventh Sense AI),
 Mojtaba Bisheh-Niasar and
 Douglas Stebila (University of Waterloo).

-We wish to acknowledge a few people who have made notable contributions to specific sections of this document.

-We especially want to recognize the contributions of Dr. Britta Hale who has helped immensely with strengthening the signature combiner construction.
-Dr. Hale, along with Peter Campbell and John Preuß Mattsson provided analysis the scheme with respect to EUF-CMA, SUF-CMA and Non-Separability properties.
+We especially want to recognize the contributions of Dr. Britta Hale who has helped immensely with strengthening the signature combiner construction, and to Dr. Hale along with Peter C and John Preuß Mattsson with analyzing the scheme with respect to EUF-CMA, SUF-CMA and Non-Separability properties.

-We wish to acknowledge particular effort from Carl Wallace and Daniel Van Geest (CryptoNext Security), who have implemented each successive version of the draft over multiple years to provide valuable implementation experience and hackathon testing.
+We wish to acknowledge particular effort from Carl Wallace and Daniel Van Geest (CryptoNext Security), who have put in sustained effort over multiple years both reviewing and implementing at the hackathon each iteration of this document.

 Thanks to Giacomo Pope (github.com/GiacomoPope) whose ML-DSA and ML-KEM implementations were used to generate the test vectors.